Fund manager charged in Groupon, Facebook scam

 | NEW YORK

-NEW YORK A fund manager accused of running an $11 million (6.98 million pounds) scam promoting phoney access to coveted shares of Facebook and Groupon Inc before their public debut was arrested on criminal charges on Thursday.
+NEW YORK A fund manager accused of running an $11 million scam promoting phony access to coveted shares of Facebook and Groupon Inc before their public debut was arrested on criminal charges on Thursday.

 Mattera, 50, was arrested at his home in Fort Lauderdale, Florida, by Internal Revenue Service agents.
 The U.S. Securities and Exchange Commission said in a statement that it also filed civil charges against Mattera and several of his associates.